nixworks/public/news/2005/11/14/index.md

 ##### Uganda
 ### [ Ugandan opposition leader Kizza Besigye, the main challenger to President Yoweri Museveni in the first multi-party elections since 1986, is arrested by the police.
 This has sparked off riots.
 He is accused of having links to the rebel groups People's Redemption Army and Lord's Resistance Army. ](/news/2005/11/14/ugandan-opposition-leader-kizza-besigye-the-main-challenger-to-president-yoweri-museveni-in-the-first-multi-party-elections-since-1986-is.md)
-_Context: President, Uganda, People's Redemption Army, Kizza Besigye, Lord's Resistance Army, 1986, Yoweri Museveni_
+_Context: Uganda, 1986, Yoweri Museveni, President, Lord's Resistance Army, Kizza Besigye, People's Redemption Army_

 ##### U.S.
 ### [ The United States government issues warning after receiving credible information that a terrorist threat may exist against official U.S. government facilities in Guangzhou, China. ](/news/2005/11/14/the-united-states-government-issues-warning-after-receiving-credible-information-that-a-terrorist-threat-may-exist-against-official-u-s-go.md)